Separating Tongue from Thought: Activation Patching Reveals Language-Agnostic Concept Representations in Transformers: Related Work

-In order to do so, we draw inspiration from activation patching, which was introduced by \citet{meng2022locating} and has been the main tool used to draw causal interpretation of LLM representations ~\cite{variengien2023look, geiger2022inducing, kramar2024atp*}.
+A related line of work has explored using definition generation as a means to evaluate semantic representations. \citet{noraset2017definition} introduced \emph{definition modeling}, the task of generating dictionary definitions from word embeddings, as a more direct evaluation of what semantic information embeddings capture.
+This approach has been extended to evaluate various types of embeddings \cite{gardner2022definitionion, chang2019does}.
+For example, \cite{chang2019does} demonstrated that contextualized embeddings like ELMo and BERT can be effectively mapped to definition spaces, revealing their sense-specific semantic content.
+In our work, instead of training a model to generate descriptions of LLM's representations, we repurpose the LLM itself to either translate or define it using activation patching.
+Activation patching, introduced by \citet{meng2022locating}, has been the main tool used to draw causal interpretation of LLM representations ~\cite{variengien2023look, geiger2022inducing, kramar2024atp*}.
 More recently, \citet{ghandeharioun2024patchscope, chen2024selfie} also show patching setups in which they can use the model itself to analyze its own model internal.
-Inspired by those methods, we developped two novel patching experiments supporting the language-agnosicity of LLMs representation.
+Inspired by those methods, we developed two novel patching experiments supporting the language-agnosicity of LLMs representation.

+Parallel work to ours by \citet{fierro2025multilingual} leverages the mechanistic interpretability toolkit to understand how factual recall works in multilingual LLMs as well.
+Similar to us, they find that the concept to be decoded and its language does not enter at the same layer into the residual stream, however in their knowledge association tasks they observe the opposite order than we do in our translation task.
+They also find that large parts of multilingual-factual recall are handled in a language agnostic way, despite the investigated models being trained on a more balanced split of languages than the ones studied in our paper.